 Drive aisles providing access to parking shall be a minimum of twenty feet between ninety-degree parking spaces or a minimum of fifteen feet between forty-five-degree parking spaces, unless the aisle is determined to be a fire access road and additional width is required by fire code.

 Parking areas shall have access on public roads, and such access shall be a minimum width of 20 feet.

+All commercial and institutional parking facilities shall have direct access to a street without backing into the right-of-way

 Parking areas with more than [X] spaces shall have a minimum of two access points from public roads.

 Lighting.
+The concerns of safety, utility, dark sky protection and aesthetic appearance need not compete.
+Good modern lighting practices can provide adequate light for safety and utility without excessive glare or light pollution.
+Careful attention to when, where, and how much nighttime lighting is needed results in better lighting practices, darker skies and reduced energy use and costs.
+Lake Point City encourages lighting practices and systems which will: minimize light pollution, glare, glow, and excessive glare, and light trespass; conserve energy and resources while maintaining nighttime safety, utility, security, and productivity; and curtail the degradation of the nighttime visual environment.
+Any and all new and major addition to land uses, developments and buildings or structures are encouraged to use hooded lighting practices and adhere to the Dark Skies Ordinance.
+(Ord.)

 Landscaping/Buffering.
+Need to find content for this section.

-Construction and Occupancy; Site Plans.
+Construction and Occupancy; Site Plans (is this covered in a separate ordinance.

 The construction, alteration, repair, erection, placement, or removal of any building, structure, mobile home, modular home, manufactured home, office trailer or part thereof as permitted in any chapter of this land use ordinance shall not be commenced or continued except after review by the zoning administrator or designated representative and a written permit from the building inspector.
 If work is not started or substantial progress is not made within 180 days a new permit will be required.
 The issuance of the permit shall be pursuant to an application that contains all required information as required by the state construction code.